Cubulation of Bruhat graphs: Cubulations and growth in Coxeter groups

 To complete the proof, let $x \in B_{W,S}(k)$.
 Then there is a reduced expression for $x$ given by $x = s_{i_1} \dots s_{i_m},$ where $s_{i_j} \in S$ and $m \leq k$.
 For all $1 \leq j \leq m$, since $y_j$ has support the entire set $S$, the letter $s_{i_j} \in S$ is a (proper) subword of the reduced expression $y_j$.
 Hence the reduced expression $s_{i_1} \dots s_{i_m}$ for $x$ is a subword of the reduced expression $y_1 \dots y_k$ for $y$.
 Thus $x \leq y$ in Bruhat order, and so $B_{W,S}(k)$ is contained in the Bruhat interval $[1,y]$ as desired. \end{proof}

 We will use Proposition~\ref{prop:bruhat-volume} to prove our second key result, Proposition~\ref{prop:growth-cubical}, which describes the volume growth series for minimal nonspherical Coxeter systems $(W,S)$ in which $[1,y]_\cB$ can be cubulated for infinitely many distinct $y \in W$.
-The proof of Proposition~\ref{prop:growth-cubical} also makes essential use of Proposition~\ref{prop:cubical-implies-quantum}, which describes the Poincar\'e polynomial $p_y$ when $[1,y]_\cB$ can be cubulated, and the results of Section~\ref{sec:series} concerning power series.
+The proof of Proposition~\ref{prop:growth-cubical} also makes essential use of Proposition~\ref{prop:cubical-implies-quantum}, which describes the Poincar\'e polynomial $p_y$ when $[1,y]_\cB$ can be cubulated, and the technical result established in Section~\ref{sec:series}.

 \begin{prop} Let $(W,S)$ be a minimal nonspherical Coxeter system with $|S| = n \geq 2$.
 If there are infinitely many distinct $y \in W$ such that the Bruhat graph $[1,y]_\cB$ can be cubulated, then either